dobschal/soccer-manager/README.md

 A UI is implemented.
 When you run the API, you can open the UI on http://localhost:3000

+> !!!
+When starting the API with `api.js`, the other scripts are executed via CRON job automatically

 ## Run it
 Run the scripts as described here:
 ```bash